Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Pause the video at time stamp 4:45.
-Inform students: "Next, we are going to learn about a profession that involves chemical reactions on a daily basis.
+Display slide 24.
+Explain the following information to students: "Next, we are going to learn about a profession that involves chemical reactions on a daily basis.
 We are going to meet Batt.
 Chief Benny Fulkerson of the Oklahoma City Fire Department."

-Before returning to the video, ask students to consider the different types of reactions and the variety of jobs involved in the fire department.
-Additionally, instruct students to complete on their Types of Chemical Reactions/S-I-T handout the S-I-T (Surprising, Interesting, Troubling) strategy as they watch.
-In doing so, students should individually identify one surprising fact or idea, one interesting fact or idea, and one troubling fact or idea from the video.
+Before playing the second video, ask students to consider the different types of reactions and the variety of jobs involved in the fire department.
+Additionally, instruct students to complete on their Types of Chemical Reactions & S-I-T handout, using the S-I-T (Surprising, Interesting, Troubling) instructional strategy as they watch.
+In doing so, explain to students that they should individually identify one surprising fact or idea, one interesting fact or idea, and one troubling fact or idea from the video.

-When the video is over, give students 5 minutes to share their findings from the video and how the types of reaction and the job of a firefighter correlate to one another in groups of 2-4.
-Finally ask each group to share out a summary of what they learned.
+When the video is over, have students discuss in groups of 2–4.
+Encourage students to spend 5 minutes sharing their findings from the video and how the types of reaction and the job of a firefighter correlate.
+Finally, ask each group to share out a summary of what they learned.

 Extend